<< Back to the DELETE Request example

 HTTP DELETE Request Example

-An example of sending an HTTP DELETE request to a ReqBin echo URL.
+The following is an example of sending an HTTP DELETE request to a ReqBin echo URL:

 The server's response to our HTTP DELETE request: